bwittmann/NavPy/README.md

 ##### `/pose`
 Estimated pose of the localization
 #### Services
-##### `/get_map`
-Service that loads map of the static world.<br>
-request: map_nr [int64]<br>
-response: map [nav_msgs/OccupancyGrid]
+None
 #### Configuration
-`dynamics_translation_noise_std_dev`: Each particle is predicted translational according to the odometry and a gaussian noise with this translation uncertainty.<br>
+`dynamics_translation_noise_std_dev`: Each particle is predicted translational according to the odometry and a gaussian noise with this standard deviation.<br>
 <br>
-`dynamics_orientation_noise_std_dev`: Each particle is predicted rotatory according to the odometry and a gaussian noise with this orientation uncertainty.<br>
+`dynamics_orientation_noise_std_dev`: Each particle is predicted rotatory according to the odometry and a gaussian noise with this standard deviation.<br>
 <br>
-`num_particles`: Number of particles used in the Monte Carlo Localization.
-An increased number of particles would increase the performance of the algorithm.
-Due to computational cost this is a limiting factor and depends on the machine which is used to run the navigation algorithm.<br>
+`num_particles`: Number of particles used in the Monte Carlo Localization.<br>
 <br>
 `num_beams`: Number of laser beams used for updating the particles.
-The algorithm subsamples equally from all the laser beams of the laser scanner of the robot.<br>
+The algorithm subsamples equally from all the laser beams of the robot's laser scanner <br>
 <br>
 `update_rate`: This defines the prediction and update rate of the Monte Carlo Localization.<br>
 <br>
-`launch_style`: The particles of the localization can be initialized randomly in the map or close to the position where the robot is spawned.
-When the particles are initialized randomly at least 400 particles are necessary.<br>
+`launch_style`: The particles of the localization can be initialized randomly in the map or close to the position where the robot is spawned.<br>
 <br>
-`normalized_commulated_localization_error`: Treshhold which defines whether the localization or the odometry is used to estimate the robot pose.<br>
+`normalized_commulated_localization_error`: Treshhold which defines whether the localization or the odometry is used to estimate the robot's pose.<br>
 <br>
-`variance_increase_for_bad_localization`:Defines how much the translation and orientation uncertainty is increased when the localization is not accurate and the odometry is used to estimate the pose of the robot .<br>
+`variance_increase_for_bad_localization`:Defines how much the translation and orientation standard deviation is increased when the localization is not accurate and the odometry is used to estimate the pose of the robot .<br>

-### rto_navigation
-#### Description

-### rto_worlds
-#### Description

 ### rto_global_planner
 #### Description